-VALERIE HICKEY is Practice Manager of the World Bank Group's Environment and Natural Resources Global Practice.
+VALERIE HICKEY is the Global Director for Environment, Natural Resources, and Blue Economy at the WB.
 Previously, she managed the World Bank's global biodiversity portfolio.
 She is based in Washington, DC.

 Valerie was born in Cork, Ireland, and became a US citizen in early 2009 almost a decade after first setting foot in the US.